CityOfPhiladelphia/ais/docs/APIUSAGE.md

   * `ppr_friends`

 ### <a name="Intersection"></a>**Intersection**
-* The following list of feature metatdata:
+* The following list of feature metadata:
   * `type`: "Feature"
-  * `ais_feature_type`: The AIS object type represented by the feature (address or interesection)
+  * `ais_feature_type`: The AIS object type represented by the feature (address or intersection)
   * `match_type`: The relationship between the 'normalized' query string and the feature response.
 Options are:
      * `exact`: Exact match
 * The following list of `properties`: